-Well, we think do, but we won’t know for sure until we get back in the water in a couple of weeks and start cruising.
-I can do all sorts of calculations, but the proof will be in actual use.
+Well, we think we have enough, but we won’t know for sure until we get back in the water in a couple of weeks and start cruising.
+I can do all sorts of “how much solar” calculations, but the proof will be in actual use.
 (And yes, we have a generator as a backup.)

-And that’s my main point here — the worksheets can help you estimate your usage and how watts of panels you might need, but realize that they are only estimates.
+And that’s my main point here — the worksheets can help you estimate your usage and how much solar power you might need, but realize that they are only estimates.

 If you don’t already have one, a battery monitor is invaluable for telling you if your batteries are being sufficiently charged and how much power you do have.
 The battery monitor gives you the real story.
 Read about battery monitors here.